Oral cancer with Ulceration

 - Show you how to take care of your mouth to prevent side effects.

-- Your dentist will advise and teach you to look in your mouth every day for sores or other changes when chemotherapy begins.
+- Advise and teach you to look in your mouth for sores or other changes when chemotherapy begins.

 What should I do to prevent dental complications?